Simple Ways to Reduce Stress Naturally

 You do have time to manage stress

 Maybe you’re thinking that adding a stress management strategy to your routine is just one more thing to do.
 And your to-do list is what’s causing the stress to begin with, right?
-Remember this: A step in the right direction is better than taking no action at all.
+But remember, a step in the right direction is better than taking no action at all.
 And once you take one step, you’re likely to take another.

 So what are some simple ways to manage stress effectively (without a trip to your doctor for a prescription)?